-Providenciales and the Turks and Caicos is a great destination for wakeboarding.
-You’ll find crystal turquoise water and sheltered flats.
+Providenciales and the Turks and Caicos are an exceptional destination for wakeboarding.
+You’ll find crystal turquoise water, sheltered flats, amazing backdrops, and the occasional dolphin!

-If you haven’t had much experience with board sports (snowboarding or kiteboarding) before and just want to have fun on the water without investing time to learn, you may want to consider tubing.
+If you haven’t had much experience with board sports (snowboarding or kiteboarding) before and just want to have fun on the water without investing time to learn, you may want to consider tubing as no experience or skill is required!

-As is also the case with many other popular water sports such as snorkelling, kayaking and paddle boarding, calm, windless and glassy conditions will typically give the best time on the water.
+As is also the case with many other popular water sports such as snorkeling, kayaking, and paddleboarding, calm, windless, and glassy conditions will typically give the best time on the water.

 It takes a bit of practice to be able to wakeboard or water ski, and our local companies offer a complete range of beginner lessons, certified instruction for higher skill levels, and equipment appropriate for all ages.